loftwah/blog/src/content/blog/astrofalre.md

 - Public/private file access controls
 - Direct-to-R2 upload patterns for larger files

-This will replace traditional file storage systems that often become bottlenecks in web applications.

 ### 2. KV for High-Performance Data

 Cloudflare KV (Key-Value) store will be integrated for: